Culture of Nauru: Sport

 A traditional 'sport' is catching birds (Black Noddy) when they return from foraging at sea to the island towards sunset.
 The men then stand on the beach ready to throw their lasso.
 The Nauruan lasso is supple rope with a weight at the end.
 When a bird comes over they throw their lasso up, it hits and or drapes itself over the bird, which then falls down and is seized and are roosted as pets.

 Eakabarere is a traditional form of Nauruan wrestling.
 Weightlifting is also one of the more traditional sports in Nauru.

+Radio

+The island features in the 1941 radio play Drift.